amplexus/android_speech_demo/README.md

 The first word of each line is the command.
 The rest of the text on that line is a way to express that command in natural language.

-For example, if you were wanting the Android app to understand directions, you might have a trainer.txt something like LEFT Please turn left
+For example, if you were wanting the Android app to understand directions, you might have a trainer.txt something like:

+* LEFT Please turn left
- LEFT Turn left
+* LEFT Turn left
- LEFT go left
+* LEFT go left
- LEFT Turn to the left
+* LEFT Turn to the left
- LEFT go left now
+* LEFT go left now
- LEFT turn left now
+* LEFT turn left now
- RIGHT Please turn right
+* RIGHT Please turn right
- RIGHT Turn right
+* RIGHT Turn right
- ...
+* etc

 The more text "samples" you have in the trainer.txt file, the better that ApacheNLP can classify it correctly.